PhD Research Advisors

 - 80% of health insurance coverage

-- Guaranteed support for four years, provided that there is satisfactory progress toward the degree
+- Guaranteed support for four years for students entering with a bachelor’s degree, provided that there is satisfactory progress toward the degree

 If you wish to be considered for financial support, please indicate so on the application for admission, as well as complete and submit the supplemental Application for PhD Assistantships and Fellowships.

 Applicants need a strong academic record, as evidenced by: